GeoscienceAustralia/vaws/docs/source/ch04_use_GUI.rst

     Distribution of sampled strength of the selected connection type

-The Test button in the Water tab shows relationship between percentage of water ingress vs. wind speed for a range of damage index as shown in :numref:`test_water_ingress_fig`.
+The Test button in the Water tab shows relationship between percentage of water ingress and wind speed for a range of damage index as shown in :numref:`test_water_ingress_fig`.

 .. _test_water_ingress_fig:
 .. figure:: _static/image/test_water_ingress.png
     :align: center
     :width: 80 %

-    Relationship between percentage of water ingress vs. wind speed
+    Relationship between percentage of water ingress and wind speed

 Bottom left